-State revenues increased \$111.9 million, or 15.8%, from \$708.3 million for the year ended December 31, 2007 to \$820.1 million for the year ended December 31, 2008.
-State revenues increased as certain states, such as the state of California, turned to the private sector to help alleviate their overcrowding situations, while other states utilized additional bed capacity we constructed for them or contracted to utilize additional beds at our facilities.
+State revenues increased \$74.5 million, or 11.6%, from \$645.1 million in 2006 to \$719.6 million in 2007, as certain states, such as the state of California, turned to the private sector to help alleviate their overcrowding situations, while other states utilized additional bed capacity we constructed for them or contracted to utilize additional beds at our facilities.
 We were also successful in achieving certain per diem increases caused by a strong demand for prison beds.